Derelict Crab Trap Removal Program

 The Derelict Crab Trap Rodeo Program was initiated in 2004 by the Louisiana Department of Wildlife and Fisheries (LDWF) to remediate the ecological, environmental, and economic costs of derelict crab traps.
 The Louisiana Wildlife and Fisheries Commission dictates a closure area for derelict crab trap removal within Louisiana state water bottoms.
 During these closures, crabs can’t be taken by commercial fishers in the designated areas and crab fishers are asked to remove their traps.
 During the closure, LDWF and its designees may collect and dispose of derelict traps.
 Typically, volunteer days allow the public to collect traps within specific locations.
 For each trap, bycatch and location information is recorded and organisms released.
 Traps are transported by boats to a designated marina where they are crushed and placed in a dumpster for offsite disposal.

-2017 Derelict Crab Trap Rodeo pictures showing sequence of removal process, clockwise from upper left: Abandoned traps are retrieved, from marsh or water (top left), Bycatch and location are recorded and traps are transported to the marina (top right), traps are unloaded from boats by volunteers (bottom right, and crushed using a modified wood-splitter before being placed in dumpsters (bottom left).
+Sequence of derelict crab trap removal process, clockwise from upper left: Abandoned traps are retrieved, from marsh or water (top left), Bycatch and location are recorded and traps are transported to the marina (top right), traps are unloaded from boats by volunteers (bottom right, and crushed using a modified wood-splitter before being placed in dumpsters (bottom left).

-LPBF v-hull center console boat loaded with crab traps in 2016 (left) vs. a commercial flat boat rigged to collect and transport crab traps in 2017 (right).
-The larger commercial boat reduced average cost to remove, smash, and place a trap in a dumpster from $19.77 to $8.84 per trap.
+LPBF v-hull center console boat loaded with crab traps (left) vs. a commercial flat boat rigged to collect and transport crab traps (right).
+The larger commercial boat reduced average cost to remove traps.

 Estimated # of Visible Derelict Crab Traps Remaining in the Pontchartrain Basin